qalle2/finmorph/README.md

 Words: 9499, errors: 0, warnings: 8
 ```

+## extract_words.sh
+Convert the Kotus XML data into CSV files which are used as input for `test.py`.
+Warning:
+overwrites files.

-## extract_words.py
+## xml2csv.py
-Read the Kotus XML file from stdin.
-Print words in declensions/conjugations specified by command
+Read Kotus XML data from stdin, print words in CSV format.
-line arguments.
 For an example, see `extract_words.sh`.

-Its output files can be used as
-quick-to-parse input files for `test.py`.
+## filter_by_conjugation.py
+Read input from `extract_words.py` from stdin, print lines that contain specified
+declensions/conjugations.
+Arguments: first and last declension/conjugation.
+For an example, see
+`extract_words.sh`.

 ## filter_by_syllable_count.py
-Read input from `extract_words.py` from stdin.
-Print lines that contain a word with the specified
+Read input from `extract_words.py` from stdin, print lines that contain the specified number of
-number of syllables.
+syllables.
 Argument: number of syllables (1&hellip;3).
+For an example, see `extract_words.sh`.